 Rent the use of the studio wheel by the hour

-Pay by the hour to use the studio’s seated or standing Kick Wheels (we have three).
+Pay by the hour to use the studio’s seated kick wheel or table top electric wheel.
 Tuition is not included in this session so you will need to know how to use the wheel already.

 Some things to mention about renting the wheel: